davidbegin/chat_thief/docs/PEACE_COUP_REVOLUTION.md

 Viewers can vote for either !peace or !revolution.

-You can vote as many times as you want, but only your las tvote counts
+You can vote as many times as you want, but only your last vote counts

 Once the threshold of votes has been met, you are ALLOWED to trigger a Coup.
 The Threshold is determined by the number of active chatting users.

 Coups cost Cool Points

+If you try and trigger a coup without the proper amount of cool points, you are bankrupted.

 ---